rizdaprasetya/mt-alt-doc/en/technical-reference/ip-address.md

 103.58.103.177
 ```

+Although we are providing the IP list, we don’t quite recommend relying on IP whitelisting to ensure notification authenticity.
+Instead, we **strongly recommend you to verify the authenticity** by [implementing the methods explained here](/en/after-payment/http-notification.md#verifying-notification-authenticity).

-?> If you are unable to **receive notification from Midtrans**, please ensure that your infrastructure has whitelisted the above-mentioned IP addresses.
+?> If you are unable to **receive notification from Midtrans**, please ensure that your infrastructure is allowing HTTPs connection from the above-mentioned IP addresses.
+Additionally try to [follow this troubleshooting section](/en/after-payment/http-notification.md#suggestion-on-troubleshooting-http-notification-failures).

 ## API Domain Endpoint